tayloraswift/swift-png/doc/3.0.0/tutorials.md

 This type is *not* the same as the type of the format code `enum`s (`Properties.Format.Code`) we pass to functions like `convert(rgba:size:to:)`, which do not carry palettes, but there is a one-to-one correspondence between their cases, and the codes can be accessed from the formats through the `Format.code` instance property.

-We can select some of the most saturated swatches in the palette by scoring the palette entries by their ‘redness’.
+We can select some of the most saturated swatches in the palette by scoring the palette entries by their “redness”.

 ```swift
     // sort palette entries by redness